-Coming from a background as a precision toolmaker, John Cook started repairing musical instruments in the late 1990's, eventually opening his own instrument repair store, East Coast Music in 2003 in east London, UK.
-Initially repairing Brass and Woodwind instruments, the business grew into a music store servicing a wide range of instruments.
+Coming from a background as a precision toolmaker in 1981, John Cook started repairing musical instruments in the late 1990's, eventually opening his own instrument repair store, East Coast Music in 2003 in East London, UK.
+Initially repairing Brass and Woodwind instruments, the business grew into a full service music store servicing a wide range of instruments.
 In 2015 the store relocated to larger premises.
-Although John owns East Coast Music, his main role is in the repair department where he has been the full time repairer for the business for over 13 years.
+Although John owns East Coast Music, his main role is in the repair department where he has been the full time repairer for the business for over 15 years.
 A member of the National Association of Musical Instrument Repairers and the Yamaha Guild, John has taught instrument repair to students around the UK.

 John's love of harmonicas started as a young player in local amateur blues bands as far back as the 1980's.
 It wasn’t long before he started taking them apart to see how they worked and to see if he could make them play a little better.
 Today, his fully equipped workshop now handles services and repairs, restoration and modifications to all harmonicas.
-Regularly holding harmonica masterclasses and lectures on the subject, his store, East Coast Music, has become a center for all things harmonica.
+Regularly holding harmonica masterclasses and lectures on the subject up and down the country. - see workshops.

 John was honoured to attend the prestigious Hohner harmonica accreditation training under the guidance of Ciro Lenti and Gabi Hand in Germany in July 2016.
 He was proud to be accepted as part of the worldwide accredited Service team for the UK.